maximegel/poc-browser-notifications-php/README.md

  <!-- == Description == -->

 > Example implementation of web notifications using Service Worker, Push API and PHP.
-The demo also had a support for old browsers using a Websockets connection.

 <!--
   - ====